 Estimated Connecticut Income Taxes

-PURPOSE: This publication explains requirements for paying estimated income tax.
+PURPOSE: This publication explains filing requirements for paying estimated income tax for taxable years beginning in 1993 and thereafter.
 Connecticut taxpayers can be charged interest for underpaying their estimated income tax, even though they pay all the Connecticut income tax they owe by the April 15 filing deadline.
-Connecticut law requires taxpayers to pay Connecticut income tax during the year, through withholding or estimated tax payments, or both.
-Most employees have these taxes withheld automatically from their paychecks.
-If you are self-employed, receive a pension or annuity, or receive unemployment compensation and have not elected Connecticut income tax withholding, or you receive any other income from which Connecticut income tax is not withheld, you probably should be making estimated income tax payments.
+Connecticut law requires taxpayers to pay Connecticut income tax during the year, through withholding or estimated tax payments.
+Most employees have these taxes automatically withheld from their paychecks.
+If you are self-employed, or receive a pension or annuity, or are receiving unemployment compensation and have not elected Connecticut income tax withholding, or you receive any other income from which Connecticut income tax is not withheld, you should probably be making estimated income tax payments.

 WHAT IS ESTIMATED TAX?
-Because it is difficult to determine your exact tax liability before the end of the year, you may make estimated tax payments during the year based upon what you expect to earn in the current year or based upon what you actually earned in the prior year.
+Estimated tax is tax on income in excess of that income on which a sufficient amount of tax has been withheld.
+Because it is difficult to determine your exact tax liability before the end of the year, you make estimated tax payments during the year based upon what you expect to earn in the current year or based upon what you actually earned in the prior year.
 When you file your annual income tax return, you report your estimated tax payments.
 If you have overpaid your estimated tax during the year, you will receive a refund.
 If you have underpaid your taxes during the year, you will have to pay the tax you owe and you may have to pay interest on the amount of the underpayment.